trailsjs/trailpack-express/README.md

 }
 ```

-Then simply write your views in a directory called 'templates'!
+Then simply write your views in a directory called 'views'!

-This feature has been tested with Jade and Handlebars.
-TODO: Put this in yeoman?

 ## Configuration
 See [`config/web.js`](https://github.com/trailsjs/trails-example-app/blob/master/config/web.js) for an example.